sparkfun/SparkFun_Particulate_Matter_Sensor_Breakout_BMV080/docs/introduction.md

 ### Required Materials

-To follow along with this tutorial, you will need the following materials.
-You may not need everything though depending on what you have.
-Add it to your cart, read through the guide, and adjust the cart as necessary.
+This tutorial is written to use the SparkFun Particulate Matter Sensor - BMV080 with the SparkFun IoT RedBoard - ESP32.
+If you want to follow along exactly with the tutorial, you'll need the BMV080 along with the following items:

 <div class="grid cards col-4" markdown>